 Blood tests that measure damage to heart muscle cells (e.g. troponin T) can also be elevated in chronic myocarditis, but the levels may be normal or only minimally elevated.

 The electrocardiogram has nonspecific changes in the majority of myocarditis cases.
 There are also no specific echocardiographic features of chronic myocarditis.

 How can “chronic myocarditis” occur later after “acute myocarditis”?

 A: Research in animal models has shown that myocarditis can be a biphasic disease, meaning that acute myocarditis can resolve and then several weeks or months later it can reappear 1.
 Researchers have found that proteins called cytokines that are released from inflammatory cells during acute myocarditis begin to cause changes in heart structure that only appear several weeks or months later 2-5.
 This process is called “remodeling” and leads to fibrosis (i.e. scar tissue in the heart) and dilated cardiomyopathy (i.e. an enlarged heart).
-However, it is important to note that only some individuals progress from acute to chronic myocarditis, while most patients with acute myocarditis do not develop the chronic phase of disease.
+However, it is important to note that only some individuals progress from acute to chronic myocarditis, while most patients with acute myocarditis do not develop the chronic phase of the disease.

 Is chronic myocarditis associated with other diseases?